 Jeffrey Stibel has said: “Programmers are exponentially faster when coding as individuals; designers do their best work alone; artists rarely collaborate and when they do, it rarely goes well.”

 This might not apply to everybody.
-I know for sure that our designers from Toggl and Toggl Plan love collaborating with their colleagues.
+I know for sure that our designers from Toggl Track and Toggl Plan love collaborating with their colleagues.
 However, sometimes, working by yourself isn’t a matter of preference.
 Maybe you are a freelancer, the only marketer in your company’s marketing department or maybe you are a salesman and you defiantly don’t want to share information with other people.
 Regardless of your job description or the industry you work in, there are some advantages of working individually.